Ronco75/Ronco75/README.md

 ### Hi there 👋
-- :books: I’m currently learning React.
+- :books: I’m currently learning My CS Degree, Also learn Spring Boot & ReactJS on my own.

 <!--
 **Ronco75/Ronco75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.